pearswick/telegrab/README.md

-# 📱 Telegrab - A Telegram Phone Number Checker
+# telegrab

-A Python OSINT tool for investigative journalists to check if phone numbers are registered on Telegram using Telegram's official API.
+OSINT tool for investigative journalists to check if phone numbers are registered on Telegram using Telegram's official API.
 This tool provides a user-friendly terminal interface with colored output and multiple input methods.
 It also allows you to check multiple numbers at once, and identify whether accounts are bots or human users.

-Thanks to @Bellingcat for the original tool.
-I've attempted to make it more user-friendly and plan to add more features to further enrich numbers using other APIs.
+Thanks to @Bellingcat for making the original tool available.
+I've attempted to make it more user-friendly and plan to add more features to further enrich numbers using APIs from other services.

-## 🖼️ Screenshots

 ![Telegrab CLI Interface](screenshots/telegrab_cli.png)